 Not all resorts are in this ideal position.

-To combat the loss in maintenance fees, some resorts have stalled making updates to the resort due to lack of funds or have turned to organizations that buy inventory to provide the much-needed influx of revenue.
+To combat the loss in maintenance fees, some resorts have stalled making updates to the resort due to lack of funds or have turned to organizations that buy inventory to provide the much-needed influx of revenue and luckily there is software out there that could help make handling inventory a lot easier for those who have to handle it.
+If you are interested in finding out more, you can check out this website.
 The resorts that are outdated experience increasing delinquency, while the resorts that are well-maintained or make major renovations experience owners coming back to the resort and a boost in sales.
 It can become a downward spiral: the resort gets outdated, owners lose interest in visiting, delinquency increases, and revenue drops.
 The good news is, the opposite is also true: the resort can be reinvigorated with updates, owner engagement, and attracting new visitors to the resort.

 These resorts have the potential to achieve the ideal point of sustainability.